wpcampus/wpcampus-wp-theme/README.md

 # WPCampus - WordPress Theme

-This is the WordPress theme used to power the main WPCampus website at [https://wpcampus.org](https://wpcampus.org).
+The WordPress theme for the main WPCampus website at [https://wpcampus.org](https://wpcampus.org).

 ## Disclaimer